 You can use these tables for things like organizing links or URLs, grouping inbound links by DA/PA, keyword search per domain, or creating drop-downs for specific columns.

 Here’s an example of what a functional pivot table might look like:

 Not only does it organize your data in a more readable way, but it gives you several options for categorizing your data.

-Pivot tables like this can be helpful if you’re using your keywords to inform your Adwords strategy, or if you want to quickly spot high or low search volumes or cost-per-click (CPC) counts for certain keywords.
+Pivot tables like this can be helpful if you’re using your keywords to inform your Google Ads strategy if you want to quickly spot high or low search volumes or cost-per-click (CPC) counts for specific keywords.

 You won’t have to scroll up and down a list of hundreds of keywords to spot outliers.

 And it looks pretty good, too.

 3. Convert Volume Numbers Using “SUBSTITUTE”